semuconsulting/pyubx2/README.md

 1. attribute names must be unique within each message class
 2. attribute types must be one of the valid types (I1, U2, X4, etc.)
 3. if the attribute is scaled, attribute type is list of [attribute type as string (I1, U2, etc.), scaling factor as float] e.g. {"lat": [I4, 1e-7]}
-4. repeating or bitfield groups must be defined as a tuple ('numr', {dict}), where:
+4. repeating or bitfield groups must be suffixed "_grp" or "_bit" and defined as a tuple ('numr', {dict}), where:
    'numr' is either:
      a. an integer representing a fixed number of repeats e.g. 32
      b. a string representing the name of a preceding attribute containing the number of repeats e.g. 'numCh'